open-xml-templating/docxtemplater/docs/source/faq.rst

 Pptx support
 ------------

-Docxtemplater now handles pptx automatically (since version 3.0.4).
+Docxtemplater handles pptx files without any special configuration (since version 3.0.4).

 It does so by detecting whether there is a file called "/word/document.xml", if there is one, the file is "docx", if not, it is pptx.